kissflow/lcnc-sdk-js/README.md

 ```
 ##### b) updateField()
 ###### Description:
-Use this function to get update any field in the current row
+Use this function to get update any field in the table row
 ###### Syntax:
 ```js
 kf.currentForm.updateField({ fieldId_1: fieldValue, fieldId_2: fieldValue });